 Anyone can be a part of the campus “Green Buzz” by making a commitment to use resources responsibly while at Georgia Tech.
 The Institute supports multiple programs that enable the campus community to engage in environmentally responsible behaviors.
-There are also numerous student organizations, classes, research centers and events that are open to students, faculty and staff searching for additional ways to get involved.
-For more information on each area, keep tabs on Green Buzz or follow Green Buzz on Twitter (@GTgreenbuzz).
+There are also numerous student organizations, classes, research centers and events that are open to students, faculty, and staff searching for additional ways to get involved.
+For more information on each area, check back at the site or follow @GTgreenbuzz on Twitter.

 - What is reclaimed water?

 Georgia Tech regularly uses reclaimed or recycled water to irrigate green spaces on campus.
 The term “reclaimed water” denotes that water has been treated and purified for reuse, rather than discharged into a body of water such as the sewer system.
 Georgia Tech reclaims rainwater, condensate and water from several underground springs located across campus.
 Tech’s use of reclaimed, non-potable water saves more than 5,000 gallons of water each week from being diverted into Atlanta’s sewers.

 - Where can I find organic food on campus?